 The Bank monitors the liquidity positions and gaps by comparing maturing assets and liabilities in different time buckets of up to 1 month, 1-3 months, 3-6 months, 6 months to 1 year and 1 year and above.
-As a strategy the Bank maintains
+As a strategy the Bank maintains a large customer base and good customer relationships.

 The Bank has a liquidity contingency plan to meet urgent liquidity requirements in stressed conditions that addresses how funding liquidity would be managed if either their specific financial conditions were to decline or broader conditions created a liquidity problem.
 The plan is reviewed and updated regularly.
 The plan is also tested periodically.

-The Bank also conducts liqudiity risk stress tests in order to assess the requirements under stress scenarios.
+The Bank also conducts liquidity risk stress tests in order to assess the requirements under stress scenarios.

 The Bank has also created a policy for its subsidiaries to report the liquidity needs arising from their activities via the investment team.

-The Treasury Department, in conjunction with RMD periodically reviews/updates the liquidity risk strategy which is
+The Treasury Department, in conjunction with RMD periodically reviews/updates the liquidity risk strategy which is approved by ALCO and the Board.

-Further details relating to Liquidity risk are provided in note 34.3 of the audited financial statements of the Bank for the
+Further details relating to Liquidity risk are provided in note 33.3 of the audited financial statements of the Bank for the year ended 31 December 2022.